averms/pandoc-filters/README.md

 _For all output formats_

-~~Include content from another file just like AsciiDoc and ReST.
-Is recursive and works with spaces in file names.~~
+Include content from another file just like in AsciiDoc and ReST.
+Is recursive and works with spaces in file names.

 The [official Pandoc filters repository has a filter][paf] that does this and has a couple of extra features.
 Use that one instead.